 Faux finishes are probably the most popular form of specialty painting.
 Their basic premise is imitation: to make ordinary drywall appear as another material.
 It’s all about fakery without looking fake.
 It can make new walls look like historic antiques with a distressed wood grain or crackling plaster finish.
 If you want marble floors, ceilings, or walls, these experts can swirl any surface area in order to appear authentically marbleized.
 Or like baby shoes, you can literally gild your walls with gold or any other modern metal.
 You can even paint your walls to look like wallpaper with subtle stripes, streaks, or striations.
 It’s cheaper, less messy, and easier to remove than the real thing.

-Need to find a pro for your specialty painting?Find Pros
+Ready to start your specialty painting?Find Pros

 Textures are another popular form of specialty painting.
 Instead of relying on customary colors and flat finishes, why not make your walls feel alive and three dimensional?
 There are several different types of glazes that can be applied over a basecoat and then manipulated to create specialized patterns.
 Using a variety of household tools, such as rags, combs, and sponges, you can play with this glaze to craft dimples, zigzags, or granulated effects.
 You could even reproduce the feel of parchment paper, wood grains, or diluted color-washes.
 These experts are also trained to remove textures, such as popcorn ceilings or pre-existing faux finishes you no longer want.